 “How to” guide: Pipeline Efficiency – Time to gain insight

-Here you find some ideas on how to consider and calculate your pipeline efficiency.
-More important than to get the exact right formula, is that you consistently apply the same formula month after month, to compare progress.
+Here you will find some ideas on how to consider and calculate your pipeline efficiency.
+More important than getting the exact right formula is consistently applying the same formula month after month to compare progress.

-You may want to have a look at this previous article for the discussion of Pipeline Efficiency and why it is so important.
-In short, what we are looking for is a way to measure the effort we have spent on all deals that were lost, and that we could have avoided if we had done a better qualification in the first call with the prospect.
+You may want to have a look at this previous article for the discussion of pipeline efficiency and why it is so important.
+In short, we are looking for a way to measure the effort we have spent on all deals that were lost and problems we could have avoided if we had done a better qualification in the first call with the prospect.

-Then compare it to the total time your team spends on sales, prospecting, qualification, value demonstration and negotiation, your own “curve” in the diagram.
-Remember that you need to include all the calls and mails done to prospects that did not become customers as well, your total time employed, and remember to include time spent from people in other parts of your company, technical sales, admin, development, support team etc.
+Then compare it to the total time your team spends on sales, prospecting, qualification, value demonstration, and negotiation.
+This will be your own “curve” in the diagram.
+Remember that you need to include all the calls and mailings done to prospects that did not become customers, your total time employed, and the time spent from people in other parts of your company, such as technical sales, admin, development, support team, etc.

-If you do good and reliable activity tracking in your CRM system, then you are only a simple query away from an automated report, otherwise you could do this as a team exercise on your next sales kickoff perhaps. (do have a look at our article on CRM adoption in your company “selecting a CRM that rolls itself out”)
+If you do good and reliable activity tracking in your CRM system, then you are only a simple query away from an automated report; otherwise, you could do this as a team exercise on your next sales kickoff.
+(Have a look at our article on CRM adoption in your company, “Selecting a CRM that rolls itself out.”)